nadaalay/Preference-Products/README.md

 ## File Descriptions
-- One notebook file `Preference_Prodcuts.ipynb` which contains the code.
+- One notebook file `Preference_Products.ipynb` which contains the code.
 - One xlsx file `Online Retail.xlsx` which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for an online retail.